 Zig Zag Desk Lamp

-Materials: square flat black plastic base.
-Black plastic parts.
+Materials: Square flat black plastic base.
+Black plastic adjustable parts.
 Red triangular switch.
-White painted aluminium grill/diffuser. porcelain socket.
+White painted aluminium grill/diffuser.
+Porcelain socket.

 Max Height: 49 cm / 24.40”

 Electricity: 1 bulb halogen R7s, 1 x 50 watt maximum, 12 volt/220 volt.